Pink Bougainvillea, a storm in the desert, a Texas Mountain Laurel, and a plant being pruned.

 Monsoon season in Arizona begins June 15 and ends September 30.

-Common occurances during a monsoon include: high winds, dust and severe downpours resulting in flash floods.
+Common occurrences during a monsoon include high winds, dust and severe downpours resulting in flash floods.
 Occasionally, a severe storm includes microbursts which can cause winds of more than 100 mph and significant damage.

 Pruning is a great way to protect your plants from damage caused by high winds.
-Pruning is beneficial to plants for numerous reasons—one being that thinned out plants are often healthier and stronger and allow winds to travel through them instead of winds running into them and causing plants to break or become uprooted.
+Thinned out plants are often healthier and stronger and allow winds to travel through them instead of winds running into them and causing plants to break or become uprooted.

 To learn proper pruning techniques, watch our How-to Prune video or speak with a Trusted Garden Advisor at a SummerWinds Nursery near you!